BlaineDev/431-classes-2022/class01/README.md

 Be sure to get one of the "*A Convenient Piece of Paper*" handouts. **Don't** write on it yet.
 Instead, get to know those around you.

 ## This is the README page for Class 01.
-How do I get to it?

 - Each class' README serves as a **starting point** for that class session.